sheltermanager/asm3/doc/manual/publishing.rst

 PetFinder.com in place of the normal internet publisher.
 The options for filtering animals are the same (see previous section for reference).

-Note that if you have created new Species or Breeds within ASM, you will need to map them to the available publisher options under the Breed and Species sections of :menuselection:`Settings --> Lookup Data`
+.. note:: If you have created new Species or Breeds within ASM, you will need to map them to the available publisher options under the Breed and Species sections of :menuselection:`Settings --> Lookup Data`

 If you have some that are not mapped, the publisher will fail with an error message.